Compare Flexible ISAs

 How long does it take to withdraw from an ISA?

-Most ISA withdrawals will complete in approximately five working days, but they could take longer depending on the assets you need to sell.
+Most ISA withdrawals will be completed in approximately five working days, but they could take longer, depending on the assets you need to sell.

 How much can I contribute to an ISA?